RAG Failure Mode Checklist

 Fixes:

-- Always store your embedding model name alongside your index — log it in metadata or config
+- Store your embedding model name alongside your index and log it in metadata or config

-text-embedding-ada-002or a specific sentence-transformers version) - If you change the embedding model, rebuild the entire index — you cannot mix embeddings
+text-embedding-ada-002or a specific sentence-transformers version) - If you change the embedding model, rebuild the entire index since you cannot mix embeddings

 - Use